ResetXPDR/MSFS_AutoFPS/README.md

     - The Sim Values panel reflects optimiser‑controlled states such as CPU affinity, process priority, and power‑plan selection, updating immediately when these values are applied or restored.
     - Designed to change states only when they are at their default levels and have not already been modified by other tools (e.g., VR Auto Optimiser, Process Lasso), ensuring no conflict with external managers.
     - The Sim Version text changes to royal blue to indicate the optimiser is active and controlling MSFS.
+    - Provides UI controls for Physical Cores, MSFS process priority, and Best Windows Power Plan, shown  in Expert Mode when hovering over the optimiser checkbox or MSFS label.
     - Can be fine‑tuned with four user‑configurable options in the common config file in the app’s root directory.
     - CPU Affinity:
       - Uses a universal physical‑core rule based on SMT that gives consistent behaviour across AMD, Intel hybrid, and SMT‑off systems.
-      - On Intel hybrid CPUs, this means MSFS runs on the P‑cores only, since E‑cores don’t support SMT and aren’t counted as physical cores in this rule.
+      - On Intel hybrid CPUs, MSFS runs on the P‑cores only, since E‑cores don’t support SMT and aren’t counted as physical cores in this rule.
       - The `AffinityPhysicalCoreThreshold` key, defaulting to 6, controls the SMT‑core threshold at which physical‑core‑only affinity is applied; setting this value to 32 effectively disables the feature on most CPUs.
       - The `AMDUseFirstCCDOnly` key, defaulting to true, activates first‑CCD affinity mode on dual‑CCD AMD CPUs.
 The tooltip appends "CCD+" to the physical‑core affinity line when this mode is active.
+      - When enabled, sets CPU affinity to physical cores only, excluding SMT threads, and provides warnings or CCD‑specific options where applicable.
     - MSFS Process Priority:
-      - Only changes priority when MSFS is currently running at the default Normal level, switching it to High when available and leaving any user‑set AboveNormal or RealTime priority untouched.
+      - Changes priority only when MSFS is running at the default Normal level, switching it to High when available and leaving any user‑set AboveNormal or RealTime priority untouched.
       - The `MSFSProcessPriority` key, defaulting to High, controls the target MSFS process priority (Normal / AboveNormal / High).
 RealTime is intentionally excluded because using it would require AutoFPS itself to run elevated.
+      - Priority level is selectable via a dropdown UI control.
     - Windows Power Plan:
-      - Only overrides the power plan when starting from the default Balanced plan, choosing Ultimate Performance or High Performance depending on availability.
+      - Overrides the power plan only when starting from the default Balanced plan, choosing Ultimate Performance or High Performance depending on availability.
       - The `PowerPlanEnabled` key, defaulting to true, explicitly enables or disables automatic power‑plan switching.
+      - Power‑plan selection is available as a UI toggle.
+    - Applies delayed second writes for both CPU affinity and process priority to ensure settings reliably stick on systems that ignore the initial set.
-    - The optimiser tooltip dynamically rebuilds on load to show the active configuration, including the selected power plan, physical‑core affinity threshold, and MSFS process priority.
+    - The optimiser tooltip dynamically rebuilds on load to show the active configuration, including the selected power plan, physical‑core affinity threshold, MSFS process priority, and the current UI‑controlled states.
 - Sim Values
   - Will not show valid values unless all three connections are green, or royal blue for the Sim Version if the MSFS Performance Optimiser is enabled. n/a means not available right now.
   - When MSFS is detected and **NOT** in a flight session: